magic/css/README.md

 * FEATURE: & can be at the end of a selector, in which case the selector gets prepended to it's parent.

+#### 0.5.0
+* FIX: css gets returned in almost the same order it got passed in. turns out that javascript objects do not make this as easy as hoped.